humanmade/altis-media/docs/image-sizes.md

 `$thumb_url = wp_get_attachment_image_src( $attachment_id, [ 900, 450 ], true );`

-This will generate a thumbnail on the fly with an array of width and height [w, h] values in pixels
+This will generate a thumbnail on the fly with the dimensions defined by an array of width and height [w, h] values in pixels